neelrudra2/neelrudra2/README.md

 **`Budding Software Developer`**

-I am an aspiring software developer with a strong foundation in programming languages like Python and C++.
+I am an aspiring software developer with a strong foundation in programming languages like `Python` and `C++`.
 I have hands-on experience in various projects, including web development, travel itinerary planning, and financial data analysis.
 My interests also extend to electronics and communication, where I am exploring software-driven projects related to digital electronics and signal processing.
 I am passionate about learning new technologies and continuously improving my skills to contribute to innovative solutions in software development.

 ---